 Workshops (60 mins) offer an opportunity for hands-on work on a teaching question, topic, or research method.
 These sessions usually begin with instruction in an approach, technology, or methodology and then provide participants time to experiment with the techniques discussed.

 Project Showcases or Poster Sessions (variable) feature engaging displays of innovative projects, provocative but realistic ideas, compelling findings, or lessons learned.
 Displays may include posters, demonstrations of use of technologies in teaching, lightning talks or pechu-kucha presentations, or other formal presentations of curricular and pedagogical projects.
 Sessions could also highlight independent or group projects.
 Some proposals in these formats may be grouped together into a single session by the organizers.

-Roundtable Discussions (45 minutes) will provide opportunities for participants to share questions and explore a topic or idea with colleagues from across campus.
+Roundtable Discussions (60 mins) will provide opportunities for participants to share questions and explore a topic or idea with colleagues from across campus.
 Please include relevant (and potentially provocative) questions in your proposal that will generate discussion across groups.
 These are informal discussions, and participants will be welcome to rotate among several discussions or focus on one.

-Reporting Sessions (60 minutes) provide the opportunity for working groups, task forces, and other Georgetown committees to share progress and recommendations from the previous year with interested colleagues.
+Reporting Sessions (60 mins) provide the opportunity for working groups, task forces, and other Georgetown committees to share progress and recommendations from the previous year with interested colleagues.